Jacqueline Fraser: Collections

 Fraser's work is held in private and public collections including Auckland Art Gallery, the Govett-Brewster Art Gallery, the Sarjeant Gallery, the Museum of New Zealand Te Papa Tongarewa, Christchurch Art Gallery, Dunedin Public Art Gallery, Queensland Art Gallery and the National Gallery of Australia.

+Influences

+Major influences on Fraser's art include her love of Renaissance art, as well as her Māori and Scottish heritage.